-A TRICK BABY: Did he like my mama?
+Did he like my mama?

 Did he like her?
-Oh, baby, he loved her and ok, do she loved him.
+Oh, baby, he loved her and oh, did she love him!
 Nothing in this world could separate 'em, for, good Lord, a whole twenty minutes, maybe more!

-A TRICK BABY: How come he leave her?
+How come he leave her?

-COEALF BLUE: Phat's the way it is, darling.
-Fhat's always the way it is.
-TRICK BABY:
+That's the way it is, darling.
+That's always the way it is.